 - Wrong collection tube

 Please click on the Lab Form link in the Forms section to print and complete the Genetic Test Requisition Form.
 Submission of completed Genetic Test Requisition Form is required, and submission of informed consent form is recommended (but not required).

 This test is a full gene sequencing of the NOTCH1 gene.

-Targeted mutation analysis is available for other family members when mutation known (see test code FMLIS).
+Targeted mutation analysis for this gene is available for other family members when familial mutation is known (see Test Code: FMLIS).